For educational purposes:

 Life History. -- Macracanthorhynchus is a parasite of pigs.
 The eggs pass out with the host's faeces.
 June beeetle larvae consume the eggs and the embryo leaves the egg and bores through to the body cavity of the beetle.
 The hog must devour the beetle to complete the life cycle.
 Different species of parasite have different intermediate hosts of aquatic insects and crustaceans, etc.

-Importance.-- There is relatively little economic importance although infection by Macracanthorhynchus may lower the general health of the pig if present in large numbers.
+Importance.-- There is relatively little economic importance although infection by Macracanthorhynchus may lower the general health of pigs if present in large numbers.

 Please see following plates for Example Structures of the Acanthocephala: